-GI Bill recipients are knowledgeable of benefits and services available to them and are informed of the military service-related rights and benefits (mapped to Initiative II.A.).
+Standard and Plan Update Next Steps Assigned to: GI Bill recipients are knowledgeable of benefits and services available to them and are informed of the military service-related rights and benefits (mapped to Standard II.A).
 Results from the surveys are used to determine if they are meeting the needs of students and if improvements in the current process can be refined.
 A staff meeting is held annually to discuss the results and any changes to the current process.
-(NEED EVIDENCE) Standard II.C.
-Establish a robust on-line counseling system that will be accessible through the college website and student portal.
-Students will be able to access counseling services online for the following services: complete an educational plan, transfer and career advisement, and follow-up services.
-In fall, 2019 the Dean of Student Services established an implementation team consisting of the Dean, Counseling department chair, two full-time counselors and one office assistant.
-The team created an implementation plan (link to evidence).
-The dean emailed all counselors and instructed them on how to set up a Zoom professional license (link to evidence) provided for free by the State Chancellor's Office.
+Standard II.C Establish a robust on- line counseling system that will be accessible through the college website and student portal.
+Students will be able to access counseling services online for the following services: complete an educational plan, transfer and career advisement, and follow- up services.
+In fall, 2019 the Dean of Student Success established an implementation team consisting of the dean, Counseling Department chair, two full-time counselors and one office assistant.
+The team created an implementation plan (5.A.10).
+The dean emailed all counselors and instructed them on how to set up a Zoom professional license provided for free by the State Chancellor's Office.
 On December 5, 2019, counselors at CSU Channel Islands presented a workshop about how they implemented and use Zoom.
-This information served as the guide for OC's implementation and process (link to evidence).
-The implementation team will work in the spring 2020 on setting up how appointments will be scheduled and will create guidelines and training for counselors and students.
-Online counseling will be piloted by three counselors in spring 2020 with the goal to have all counselors trained and using Zoom by summer 2020.
+This information served as the guide for OC's implementation and process (5.A.10) The implementation team worked in the spring 2020 on setting up how appointments will be scheduled and created guidelines and training for counselors and students.
+Three counselors piloted online counseling sessions in spring 2020.
+The goal was to have all counselors trained and using Zoom by summer 2020.
+The COVID-19 pandemic resulted in all counselors and counseling staff being trained to conduct remote counseling Dean of Student Success, Counseling Department Chair

+Standard and Plan Update Next Steps Assigned to: sessions via ConferZoom.
 Standard III.B.
 4 Facilities The college will hire a consultant to help develop an updated Facilities Master Plan (FMP).
 The current Facilities Master Plan is a component of the recently expired Educational Master Plan (EMP).
 The Vice President of Business Services and the Director of Maintenance and Operations convened a Facilities Master Plan Workgroup in December 2019.
-The college will hire a consultant to facilitate the FMP drafting process in spring 2020.
-The FMP will be vetted campus-wide and sent for Board approval before the end of the fall 2020 semester.
-Standard IV.A.
-Participatory Governance Develop an evaluation/revision cycle for participatory governance processes and structures as outlined in the Participatory Governance Manual (PGM).
-The Participatory Governance Work Group is in the process of reviewing and revising the PGM.
-All PG committees were tasked with reviewing and revising their charges and committee names.
-The revised PGM will be vetted through the Senates in Spring 2020.
+(5.A.11) The college will hire a consultant to facilitate the FMP drafting process in spring 2020.
+The FMP will be vetted campus-wide and sent for board approval before the end of the fall 2020 semester.
+Vice President of Business Services, College Services Supervisor, Director of Maintenance and Operations, Classified Senate President, Academic Senate President Standard IV.A Participatory Governance Develop an evaluation/revision cycle for participatory governance processes and structures as outlined in the Participatory Governance Manual (PGM).
+The Participatory Governance Workgroup reviewed and substantially revised the PGM.
+All existing PG committees were tasked with reviewing and revising their charges, membership and committee names.
+The revised PGM (5.A.12) was vetted and approved through and by the Senates in spring 2020.
 As part of the revised participatory governance structure at the college, the College Planning Council will conduct an annual review of participatory governance as outlined in the PGM.
-Standard IV.B.
-4 All participatory governance committees' agendas will reference relevant accreditation Standards.
-All PG committees are including relevant accreditation Standards on their agenda.
-Continue practice.
+Vice President of Business Services, Vice President of Academic Affairs, Classified Senate President, Academic Senate President Standard IV.B.
+4 All participatory governance committees' agendas will reference All PG committees are including relevant accreditation Standards on their agenda.
+(5.A.13) Continue practice.
+Vice President of Business Services,